kartoza/osgs/sphinx/source/workflows/accessing-postgis-from-qgis-using-pg_service-file.md

 ## Deploy the initial stack

-In your terminal, after [project checkout](../installation/initial_configuration.md##Project-Checkout), deploy the initial stack by running either `make configure-ssl-self-signed` or `make configure-letsencrypt-ssl`.
+In your server terminal, deploy the initial stack by running either `make configure-ssl-self-signed` or `make configure-letsencrypt-ssl`.
 The initial stack consists of the Nginx, Hugo Watcher and Watchtower services.

 Use `make configure-ssl-self-signed` if you are going to use a self-signed certificate on a localhost for testing.
 Use `make configure-letsencrypt-ssl` if you are going to use a Let's Encrypt signed certificate on a name host for production.
 The `make configure-ssl-self-signed` will deploy the Nginx, Hugo Watcher and Watchtower services, but after running `make configure-letsencrypt-ssl` you will need to run `make deploy-hugo` to deploy the Nginx, Hugo Watcher and Watchtower services.